akeneo/pim-community-dev/STANDARD_FORMAT.md

 * *scopable* means its value depends on the scope (also called channel)
 * *localizable and scopable* means its value depends on the locale and the scope (also called channel)

-That's why product values always respect the following structure:
+That's why a product value always respect the following structure:

         array:3 [
           "locale" => "a locale code"